mandev-1/42-cpp-exam-credit-mathieugruson/1_CPP_MODULE_00.md

 ### Implementation Details

 > The Warlock is also required to say some things.
-So it will say on creation, deletion and when the required introduce() method is call.
+So it will say stuff on creation, on deletion and when the required introduce() method is called.
 He has specific messages for different actions:
 - **Creation**: `<NAME>: This looks like another boring day.`
 - **Deletion**: `<NAME>: My job here is done!`
 - **Introduce**: `<NAME>: I am <NAME>, <TITLE>!`